PebcakId10t/RBackupPs/README.md

 - `"root"` - Root directory of the backup.
 For local backups, ideally this is an absolute path.
-For cloud/host, it could be absolute or relative to the remote's *actual* root or user home directory (it is appended to the `"remote"` after a colon `:`, as in `"remote:root"`).
+For cloud/host, it could be absolute or relative to the remote's actual root or user home directory (it is appended to the `"remote"` after a colon `:`, as in `"remote:root"`).

 - `"trunk"` - Subdirectory of backup root to use.
-Used as part of the source path for jobs that do not specify their own "trunk" to override this.
+Used as part of the source/destination path for jobs that do not specify their own "trunk" to override this.

 - `"timeFormat"` - Change the time format for logging if desired.
 See [date and time formats](https://learn.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings).